x13a/pam-party/README.md

 module to run some command before unlock using "secret" credits.

-The difference with using pam_exec is that all authentication is done internally and authtok is not exposed.
+The difference with using pam_exec is that all authentication is done internally and `authtok` is not exposed.

-Requires pam and argon2 dev libraries to compile.

 ## Installation
 ```sh